WAVA-FM

 WAVA-FM (105.1 MHz) is a commercial radio station licensed to Arlington, Virginia, and serving the Washington metro area.
 The station is owned and operated by the Salem Media Group, and airs a Christian talk and teaching radio format.
-Religious leaders pay WAVA-FM for their time on the air and then seek donations to support their ministries.
-Hosts include Chuck Swindoll, Jim Daly, Charles Stanley, John MacArthur, Rick Warren, David Jeremiah, Tony Evans, David Anderson.
+The studios are on North Lynn Street in Arlington.
+Religious leaders pay WAVA-FM for their time on the air and may seek donations to support their ministries.
+Hosts include Chuck Swindoll, Jim Daly, John MacArthur, Michael Youssef, Greg Laurie, David Jeremiah, Alistair Begg, Charles Stanley and J. Vernon McGee.

-Studios and offices are on North Lynn Street in Arlington.
+WAVA-FM is a Class B station.
+It has an effective radiated power (ERP) of 33,000 watts.
 The transmitter is off 19th Road North, also in Arlington.
 WAVA-FM broadcasts in the HD Radio format.
-The HD2 and HD3 subchannels rebroadcast two co-owned AM stations, WAVA AM 780 and WWRC AM 570.
-WAVA (AM) also carries a Christian talk and teaching format, but with different shows.
+The HD2 and HD3 subchannels rebroadcast two co-owned AM stations, WAVA 780 AM and WWRC 570 AM.
+WAVA 780 also carries a Christian talk and teaching format, but with different shows.
 WWRC airs conservative talk.

 History

 WARL-FM

-In 1946, Northern Virginia Broadcasters, Inc., which owned AM 780 WARL (now WAVA), received a Federal Communications Commission construction permit to put an FM radio station on the air.
+In 1946, Northern Virginia Broadcasters, Inc., which owned WARL (780 AM, now WAVA), received a Federal Communications Commission construction permit to put an FM radio station on the air.
 On August 1, 1948, the station first signed on as WARL-FM.
 It was originally located at 105.5 MHz on the FM dial and was powered at only 1,000 watts, a fraction of its current output.
 WARL-FM mostly simulcast its sister station.
 Because the AM station was a daytimer, WARL-FM was able to continue airing the stations' programming after sunset, even though few radio listeners owned FM receivers in those days.

 In the 1950, WARL-FM switched to its current frequency at 105.1 MHz.
 That was coupled with a boost in power to 20,000 watts.
 In 1960, WARL-AM-FM were acquired by the United States Transdynamics Corporation.
 The new owners switched the call signs to WAVA and WAVA-FM.

 All-news

-In the 1970s, WAVA-AM-FM decided to compete with AM 1500 WTOP (now WFED) as one of Washington's two all-news radio stations.
-Even though 780 WAVA was still a daytime-only station, the all-news format was heard on 105.1 WAVA-FM around the clock; as such, that made WAVA-FM the only all-news station on the FM dial in those days, when many home and car radios could only receive AM signals.
+In the 1970s, WAVA-AM-FM decided to compete with WTOP (now WFED) as one of Washington's two all-news radio stations.
+Even though WAVA (AM) was still a daytime-only station, the all-news format was heard on WAVA-FM around the clock; as such, that made WAVA-FM the only all-news station on the FM dial in those days, when many home and car radios could only receive AM signals.

 Meanwhile, WTOP was owned by the Washington Post, was a CBS Radio Network affiliate and had a 50,000 watt signal; because of this, WAVA-AM-FM were at a competitive disadvantage as an all-news outlet.
-(Ironically, WTOP, still an all-news station to this day, moved to the FM dial in 2006.)
+(WTOP, still an all-news station to this day, moved to the FM dial in 2006.)